chrskly/electric-mustang-bms/README.md

 The battery is made up of two BMW PHEV battery packs.

-Each battery pack has a positive and negative contactor which are activated by either the ignition key or the charger.
+Each battery pack has a positive and negative contactor which are activated by either the ignition key or when charging.

 The BMS is able to inhibit the closing of the contactors in each battery pack individually.
 It only does this when the contactors are already open.